kufreu/kufreu.github.io/final/final.md

 ``` sql
 distance(centroid(transform((geometry),4326)),transform((select geometry from input1),4326), true) as [% @Prefix %]Dist
 ```
 The three functions used in the SQL  here were distance, transform, and centroid, so I needed to find and learn how to use thier equivalents in `sf`.
 The first of these I tried out was transform, or `st_transform` in `sf`.
-As stated on the `sf` [website](https://r-spatial.github.io/sf/index.html), all functions and methods in sf that  use spatial data have st_ as a prefix, which stands for spatial and temporal.
+As stated on the `sf` [website](https://r-spatial.github.io/sf/index.html), all functions and methods in `sf` that use spatial data have st_ as a prefix, which stands for spatial and temporal or spacetime.
 I transformed tractsMI into WGS 84 to to test out `st_transform`.
 ```r
 View(tractsMI %>%
        st_transform(4326))